akump/jeffpardy/README.md

 # jeffpardy

 Jeffpardy is the go website for imporivng at Jeopardy.

 Link: https://jeffpardy.surge.sh/
 ![Alt text](./example.png?raw=true 'Title')

-todo
-* github polishing
-* new feature link in settings
-* ask jservice dude for link

 ## Love the site?